-Speed: MaxQuake enables you to quickly evaluate Wind and Earthquake loads, and accurately determine the construction requirements for a safe building design.
+Speed: MaxQuake enables you to quickly enter Project Parameters then it accurately calculates Wind and Earthquake loads, and determines all construction requirements for a safe building design.

 Light Frame Buildings: MaxQuake is specifically designed for light frame buildings less than 60 feet tall (three stories or less), such as homes, apartments and small commercial buildings.